by Jutta Russell | May 28, 2018 | Moon Science

 Year 1 – The year of adjustments.
 A powerful year of personal growth and change, breaking old habits and self-improvement

 Year 3 – A year to expand the mind.
-Stimulate the intellect, thirst for knowledge, a year of study and new skills.
+Stimulate the intellect, thirst for knowledge, a year of study, and learning new skills.

 Year 5 – A year of freedom and personal expression.
 Hobbies could become new careers, look further afield than your current situation.

 Year 6 – A year of creativity.
-It is the a peak of creativity in home and work life.
-It is also the year of relationships.
+It is the peak of creativity in home and work life.
+Be sure to concentrate on new ways of doing things -and rekindle creative collaborations.

 Year 7 – Could potentially be a troubled year.
-It is important to learn from personal experiences and even failures.
-It is best to stabilise what you have achieved so far rather than to expand.
+It is important to learn from personal experiences and we learn most from failures.
+Learn to embrace them, move on and expand your mindset for a more positive future.

-Year 9 – the cycle comes to an end.
+Year 9 – A year of ambition and reward.
+The cycle comes to an end.
 What you have sown during this cycle will come to fruition, good or bad.
-Enjoy this year, travel, broaden your horizon and get ready for another cycle.
+Enjoy this year, travel, broaden your horizon, and get ready for another cycle.

 The moon is mentioned in countless love songs, poems and romantic stories.
 Lovers meet, kiss and make love bathing in its light.
 Naturally a side effect is conception.
 So is it therefore true that more babies are born at full moon?